 identify, acquire, and expand the genetic base of crops through new accessories to enhance the diversity of plant germplasm collections.

-strengthen breeding and evaluating of agronomic crops that have increasing economic importance.
+strengthen breeding and evaluating of minor agronomic crops that have increasing economic importance.

 GOAL 2: SUPPORT INCREASED ECONOMIC OPPORTUNITIES AND IMPROVED QUALITY OF LIFE IN RURAL AMERICA

-The major thrusts of ARS’ mission are to conduct research that ensures high quality, safe food and other agricultural products; assess the nutritional needs of Americans; sustain a competitive agricultural economy; and enhance the natural resource base and the environment.
-In performing these activities, ARS helps provide economic opportunities for rural citizens, communities, and society as a whole.
-While ARS research has a large and very positive impact on rural America, the agency has chosen to organize its research program around the other four programmatic USDA/REE/ARS Strategic Plan goals.
+The major thrusts of ARS’ mission are to conduct research that: ensures high quality, safe food and other agricultural products; assesses the nutritional needs of Americans; sustains a competitive agricultural economy; and enhances the natural resource base and the environment.
+In carrying out these research functions, ARS provides economic opportunities for rural citizens, communities, and society as a whole.
+While ARS research has a large and very positive impact on rural America, the Agency has chosen to organize its research programs around the other four programmatic USDA/REE/ARS Strategic Plan goals.